Spiritual-Entanglement/rumc-snsg/Revelation/10-TheScrollUnsealed-Ch3-Part02.md

      - Rome was the conqueror.
      - but the Roman Empire stopped expansion by Parthian bowmen.
    - The bowman represents security threats from outside society.
-     - The Parhians remind Rome that human governments and empires are vulnerable to being conquered by outside forces.
+     - The Parthians remind Rome that human governments and empires are vulnerable to being conquered by outside forces.
      - Do not compromise your faith to placate human powers and governments.
 They will all eventually fail.

-2. the second seal
+2. The second seal
-   - swordsman on a red horse. blood?
+   - swordsman on a red horse.
+Blood?
    - Represents security threats from inside society
    - he is given the sword he rides with.
    - he is allow to take peace away from the people so they turn to violence against one another.